catetin/Databricks_Handson_Seminar/README.md

 ### Power BI Dashboard
 You can check [**Power BI Dashboard**](https://app.powerbi.com/view?r=eyJrIjoiOGFmOTM5NDEtNTZkMi00MmYxLWFmZDAtYzgzNWYxNjFlN2FlIiwidCI6IjYxNTc5NTU5LWNiM2EtNGZmYy1hOTVmLTkwNzYzMmJhNDRlOCJ9) which was made from above 3 CSVs.
-Below is the combined table.
+You can make the same one from combined table below by using Power BI service (web ver.
+PBI)

 - table for PBI.csv